ActiveWafl/AppTemplates/Application/Config/More/AboutTheseFiles.md

 You will never change these values except for in special circumstances.

 #ApiCalls.syrp
-Define API calls and register the handlers
+Define API calls and register the handlers.

 #Extensions.syrp
-Define and configure the extensions that you want load and use
+Define and configure the extensions that you want load and use.
+You can preceed the ".syrp" extension with an environment name, such as ".dev.syrp", for environment specific extension configuration.

 #SettingMappings.syrp
 This file should rarely be changed except for in special circumstances.